Impostor/Impostor/README.md

 ## Troubleshooting

-See [TROUBLESHOOTING](docs/TROUBLESHOOTING.md) to solve issues with both the client and the server
+See [TROUBLESHOOTING](docs/TROUBLESHOOTING.md) to solve issues the Impostor client or the server.

 ## Contributing